 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

 Travel by train between Paris, France and Milan, Italy is: Partially open.

 International entry is allowed for: Entry is partially open for citizens and permanent residents of France

 The government of Italy has imposed these measures to reduce the spread of COVID-19:

-The above information was last checked on 9/27/21.
-Remember to check the latest COVID-19 travel safety regulations for your train from Paris to Milan closer to your date of departure here
+The above information was last checked on 11/27/21.
+Remember to check the latest COVID-19 travel safety regulations for your train between Paris and Milan closer to your date of departure here

 The current restriction level for your return trip by train from Milan to Paris is: Partially open